Skip to main content

 info

 The file must have the .xva extension.
-File names must contain only alphanumeric characters, hyphens, underscores and dots (no spaces).
+Filenames must only contain alphanumeric characters, hyphens, underscores, and periods (no spaces).

 Step 3: Storage Selection

 Select a Block Storage from the tree.
-The system automatically verifies that sufficient space is available to accommodate your XVA file.
+The system automatically verifies that the available space is sufficient to store your XVA file.

 The summary displays: